1201 S. State Street,

 Big Rapids, MI 49307

-The 2021-2022 FAFSA requires that you submit income information directly from your 2019 taxes.
+The 2022-2023 FAFSA requires that you submit income information directly from your 2020 taxes.
+The 2023-2024 FAFSA is based on your 2021 taxes.
 If you or your family has experienced a significant reduction of income since the base tax year of your FAFSA, the Financial Aid Office, under limited circumstances, may be able to re-evaluate your eligibility for financial aid for the school year.
 This re-evaluation will be based upon the documentation that you provide with the Special Consideration Request Form.

 In some instances, a student or family can demonstrate a financial loss from one year to the next, however, the financial loss may not be significant enough to gain more financial aid eligibility.
 It is important for you to know that not all changes in circumstances will result in an increase to a student's financial aid award.
 Special Consideration and Verification Forms are aid-year specific and are not interchangeable.
 It is imperative that you submit forms for the correct year.
 If you are unsure which forms you need, please contact the financial aid office for assistance.

 - Students who are requesting Special Consideration must first complete the FAFSA for the appropriate aid year.
 If you have not already done so, please click here to file a FAFSA.

 - Before we are allowed to consider changes to your FAFSA, we are required to verify that your original FAFSA was filed correctly via a process called "verification".
 Instructions for completing the Verification Process are included with the Special Consideration Request forms at the bottom of this page.
 If you have already completed the verification process for the academic year under consideration, you may omit this step.
 If information that you previously reported on your FAFSA was inaccurate, the verification process may result in the loss of aid that has already been awarded and/or paid to the student.